MV Royal Iris: The campaign to return to Merseyside

 In 2014, Royal Iris was still settled on the mudbank with a hole in her lower side.
 The cost of taking the vessel back to Merseyside was estimated to be a significant six figure sum, and, according to a local Member of Parliament, was unlikely to go ahead.

-2019 - still moored at her berth at Woolwich and increasingly derelict.

-July 2020, seen in background of Tony Robinson's programme "Britain's Greatest River" during delivery of Selina tunnelling machine to Chambers Wharf.
+In July 2020, the Royal Iris was seen in background of Tony Robinson's programme Britain's Greatest River during delivery of Selina tunnelling boring machine to Chambers Wharf.